 Indian Cove Campground

-Indian Cove Campground is located off of Highway 62, thirteen miles east of Joshua Tree Village and ten miles west of Twentynine Palms on the north side of the Wonderland of Rocks.
-Indian Cove Road dead-ends at this secluded area.
-Indian Cove has 101 campsites, including thirteen group campsites.
-Between Memorial Day and Labor Day it is 39 reservable sites.
+Indian Cove Campground is located off of Highway 62, thirteen miles east of Joshua Tree Village and ten miles west of Twentynine Palms.
+It has 101 campsites, including thirteen group campsites.
+Between Memorial Day and Labor Day, there are 39 reservable sites.
 There are vault toilets but no water at the campsites.
-Water is available at the small ranger station roughly two miles north of the campground.
+There is a water bottle/jug filling station at the small ranger station roughly two miles north of the campground.
+For a RV-filling station, there is one at our headquarters in 29 Palms.

 Individual Campsite at Indian Cove